Tech-JI/Git-wksp-25Fa/part1.md

 ```
 # My Project
-This is the content I want to keep after resolving the conflict
+This is the content I want to keep
 ```

 ## Tips for conflict resolution